Dearth of premier passers in draft had QB carousel spinning

 One thing that does ooze from this QB class is defiance.

 “Somebody’s always going to think you’re trash.
-That’s just the way the game goes,” said Willis.
+That’s just the way the game goes,” Willis said.
 “I really don’t care too much about what he and she say.”

 Neither does Ridder.